Minol (explosive): Composition

 The addition of potassium nitrate minimized expansion of Minol, making it more stable to temperature changes than TNT, but didn't solve the expansion problem.
 Minol IV could still expand and develop cracks after prolonged thermal cycling.
 A new composition, with 20% of potassium nitrate in solid solution, was developed.
 It didn't expand or crack even when cycled for months, but wasn't adopted for production and service.

+Use

+Minol-2 was historically used as filler for underwater munitions (naval mines, torpedoes, depth charges), blockbuster bombs, concrete fragmentation bombs (the blast did not pulverize the concrete casing while splitting it into high-velocity fragments), and general-purpose bombs.

 Since the 1950s, Minol has been superseded by more modern PBX compositions, due to their superior explosive yield and stability when being stored; Minol is regarded as obsolete.
 Generally, any Minol-filled munitions encountered will be in the form of legacy munitions or unexploded ordnance dating from before the 1960s.